Skip to main content

 The salt used to generate a targetedID for users authenticated by this connection.

-You might edit it if you were upgrading from something like Shibboleth so that your users can have the same targetedID value when they change systems.
-If you set it to blank the connection will use the same salt as your OpenAthens accounts.
+You might edit the salt if upgrading from something like Shibboleth, so that your users can have the same targetedID value when they change systems.
+If you set it to blank, the connection will use the same salt as your OpenAthens accounts.

 Add OpenAthens as a service in CAS

-1. Register the address you copied from the relying party tab earlier as both the entityID and metadata address in your CAS service registry - e.g:
+1. Register the address you copied from the Relying party tab in OpenAthens as both the entityID and the metadata URL in your CAS service registry.
+For example:

 CODE